Admitting now

 What smack actually is

-Smack in the Indian market is typically brown, low-purity heroin — chemically heroin (diacetylmorphine) cut with adulterants that vary by source.
+Smack in the Indian market is typically brown, low-purity heroin — chemically heroin (diacetylprescription substance) cut with adulterants that vary by source.
 It is smoked on foil, injected, or chased.
-The opioid acts on the same receptors as prescription morphine, tramadol, codeine, and fentanyl — which is why cross-dependency is common.
+The opioid acts on the same receptors as prescription prescription substance, opioid or sedative misuse, and prescription substance — which is why cross-dependency is common.

 Smack is rarely a single-substance problem.
-Many patients we admit for smack dependency are also using benzodiazepines (to manage come-down), alcohol, or tobacco.
+Many patients we admit for smack dependency are also using sedatives (to manage come-down), alcohol, or tobacco.
 Assessment at admission identifies the full substance profile.

 How opioid dependency develops — fast